akkoro/assemblylift-template-jamstack/README.md

 - The web frontend is built by running `npm run build`.
 The output of webpack is `./dist`, the contents of which will be embedded in your deployed function.
 - The AssemblyLift services can be built as usual with `asml cast` and deployed with `asml bind`.
-  - You will need an AWS account & credentials to deploy
+  - ⚠️ You will need an AWS account & credentials

+### How it works
+The function `www/server` uses the `rust-embed` crate to embed the contents of the webpack `dist` directory in the compiled WebAssembly binary.
+When invoked, the function proxies the path and attempts to match & return one of the embedded assets, returning a 404 if an exact match is not found.